vicentebolea/zfp/docs/source/faq.rst

 (see :ref:`Q22 <q-abserr>`).

-It is known that |zfp| errors can be slightly biased and correlated (see :numref:`zfp-rounding` and the third paper above).
+It is known that |zfp| errors can be slightly biased and correlated (see :numref:`zfp-rounding` and papers #3 and #6 above).
 Recent work has been done to combat such issues by supporting optional :ref:`rounding modes <rounding>`.

 .. _zfp-rounding:
 .. figure:: zfp-rounding.pdf